 - Cold resistance of inrush current limiter = peak voltage / maximum allowable inrush current = (115VAC x 1.414) / 20.0A = 8.13Ω

 - Inductive impedance Xl = peak voltage / inrush current = (115 VAC x 1.414) / 240.0A = 0.677Ω

 - Inductance L of motor in henrys = Xl / 2πf = 0.677Ω / 377.0 = 0.00179H

 - Energy in joules = 0.5 x L x I2 = 0.5 x 0.00179H x 240.0A2 = 51.55J

 Inrush Current Limiter Selection Criteria

 - Minimum cold resistance required: 9Ω

-- Place both parts in series between the power panel and the air conditioner power lead
+- Install one inrush current limiter in series between the power panel output and air conditioner power lead